 La Fortuna is one of the most popular tourist destinations in Costa Rica as it has excellent infrastructure, a ton of hotels at different price points and a handful of fun activities for every traveler.

-You can fly into either LIR or SJO International Airport for La Fortuna as the distance is nearly the same.
+You can fly into either LIR or SJO Airport for La Fortuna as the distance is nearly the same.
 Read about driving from Liberia to Arenal and driving from San Jose to Arenal.

 Why Visit La Fortuna